marcuj/create-art-store/APIDOC.md

 `500` error: "Something went wrong on the server.
 Please try again later."
 - Occurs when reading database fails

-`400` error: "Given parameter(s) does not exist."
+`400` error: "Given parameter value(s) does not exist."
-- Occurs when given category, username, or listing ID does not exist
+- Occurs when given category, username, or listing ID does not exist in the database

 ## Retrieving Categories